mcrio/Mcrio.AspNetCore.Identity.On.RavenDb/Readme.md

 - There is no implementation of the `UserOnly` store.
 If required use the provided user and roles stores and ignore roles related functionality.

+## V2 Breaking changes

+- Static index requirement.
+See [UsersByClaimIndex](src/Mcrio.AspNetCore.Identity.On.RavenDb/Stores/Index/UsersByClaimIndex.cs).
+  This fixes a bug when searching for users by claims, where we looked up multiple child fields using an auto fan-out index which may produce false results.
+Solution is to use the `intersect` query but `Corax` does not support it yet.
+- `RavenIdentityUser` requires setting the `Id` property.

 ## Getting Started

 ### Try the sample application